wgcban/ChangeFormer/README.md

 We have some samples from the [LEVIR-CD](https://justchenhao.github.io/LEVIR/) dataset in the folder `samples_LEVIR` for a quick start.

-Firstly, you can download our ChangeFormerV6 pretrained model——by [DropBox (no signin required)](https://www.dropbox.com/sh/j1aufnnekp43o2c/AADDEBKRPfzm6JBT2ON_RGjpa?dl=0).
+Firstly, you can download our ChangeFormerV6 pretrained model——by [DropBox](https://www.dropbox.com/sh/xoswrsu9n4ypr5h/AAAmUOE-DTq59fX-tE2TwPzKa?dl=0).
 After downloaded the pretrained model, you can put it in `checkpoints/ChangeFormer_LEVIR/`.

 Then, run a demo to get started as follows: